 ABI/CAB numbers are unique to Italy and used to identify the recipient’s bank; much like how account numbers and sort codes are used by the UK banking system.
 An ABI code (Codice ABI) is made up of 5 digits: this will identify the banking institution: a CAB code (Codice di Avviamento Bancario) identifies the specific bank branch.

-With XE you can send money online to Italy using your debit card.
+With Wise you can send money online to Italy using your debit card.
 But before making a payment, make sure you understand all the processing fees in place.

 If you want to make an international transfer using wire transfer, you will need to know the SWIFT/BIC code of your recipient in Italy.
 If you’re unsure what it is, check out our SWIFT calculator to figure out the correct SWIFT code in Italy.